uon-team/server/README.md

 # UON SERVER

 A full-featured web server written in Typescript with Let's Encrypt support.
-This package is made for the @uon/core application architecture.
+This package is based on the @uon/core application architecture.

 ## Usage